Running Injuries

 If you already have an injury that makes it difficult to run comfortably, book in for a standard 40 minute assessment session (or 55 minute session if you have 2 or more injuries) so that we can get basic treatment under way.
 The ‘Runners MOT’ is an in-depth assessment that is best carried out when your symptoms are under control and you can run comfortably.

-If you are injured but you can run comfortably, it is best to book in for the Runners MOT (90 minutes).
-This will give us time to fully assess the injury, the underlying problems and your running style, and to get treatment and rehabilitation under way.
+If you are injured but you can run comfortably, feel free to book either one of the assessment sessions (a standard 40 minute assessment session for one injury, or a 55 minute session if you have 2 or more injuries).
+Even better, book in for the Runners MOT (90 minutes).
+This will give us loads of time to fully assess the injury, the underlying problems and your running style, and to get treatment and rehabilitation under way.

 If you do not have an injury, and simply want to reduce your chances of getting injured, book in for the Runners MOT (90 minutes).
 This will give us time to look at your running style and to identify any underlying weaknesses, stiff/ tight areas and movement control issues that could cause problems in the future.
 We will then get you started with exercises to address any potential problem areas.